String Basics

 A string literal is a indication of a string value written in code.
 ViviFire's string literals can show most characters.

-A basic string literal contains printable characters between double quotation marks (").
+A basic string literal contains printable characters between a pair of double-quotation symbols (" ").
 Here is an example:

 Multi-line strings

 A string literal can become long.
 It can become too long to read easily if you must scroll horizontally.
 One solution is to divide the string into many smaller strings and concatenate them at runtime.
-If this code executes a small number of times, this could be a good solution.
-But, if this code must execute frequently, it could make your program slower.
+If this code runs a small number of times, this could be a good solution.
+But, if this code must run frequently, it can make your program slower.

 "The following two statements are usually both true: "_